Temple Owls football: 2016

 Rhule led the Owls' 2016 campaign to a 10–3 overall (7–1 AAC) record and another AAC East title, becoming the first team in league history to repeat as division champions.
 In the 2016 American Athletic Conference Football Championship Game, the Owls beat the No. 19 Navy Midshipmen 34–10 to win their first major conference title and first conference title since the 1967 Middle Atlantic Conference title.
-The Owls played Wake Forest Demon Deacons football in the 2016 Military Bowl in Annapolis, Maryland.
+The Owls lost to Wake Forest in the 2016 Military Bowl in Annapolis, Maryland.

 After two seasons with 10 wins, on December 6, it was announced that Rhule was named the new coach of the Baylor Bears.
 Ed Foley served as the interim coach for the 2016 Military Bowl.

 Geoff Collins era (2017–2018)

 On December 16, 2016, Geoff Collins was named as Matt Rhule's replacement.
 Collins had spent the last two years as the defensive coordinator at Florida.
-In Collins' first year, Temple went 7-6 and won the 2017 Gasparilla Bowl.
+In Collins' first year, Temple went 7–6 and won the 2017 Gasparilla Bowl.
 The bowl win was Temple's first since 2011 and just its third bowl win ever.
-During the 2018 season, Collins' Temple team started off 0–2 with losses to FCS Villanova and Buffalo but rallied to finish the season 8-4 and qualify for the 2018 Independence Bowl vs Duke.
+During the 2018 season, Collins' Temple team started off 0–2 with losses to FCS Villanova and Buffalo but rallied to finish the season 8–4 and qualify for the 2018 Independence Bowl vs Duke.
 By doing so, Temple reached bowl eligibility for the fifth straight year and went to a bowl for the fourth straight year, both program records.
 On December 7, 2018, Collins accepted the head coaching position at Georgia Tech, leaving the Owls just 2 years into his tenure on North Broad.

 On December 13, Temple named Miami defensive coordinator Manny Diaz as its new head coach; however, on December 30, Diaz left to return to Miami as head coach.

 Rod Carey era (2019–2021)

 On January 10, 2019, it was announced that Northern Illinois coach Rod Carey would replace Collins.
 That season, The Owls recorded two wins against AP Poll ranked teams, a program record.
 The Owls ended the season with a loss to North Carolina in the 2019 Military Bowl, finishing with an 8–5 record.
 The 2020 season was reduced due to the COVID-19 pandemic, resulting in a delayed start to the season and only 7 games played.
 The team finished with a 1–6 record, their first losing season since 2013.
-Carey was fired after a disappointing 2021 season where finished with a record of 3-9 and lost every one of their final seven games by at least 20 points.
+Carey was fired after a disappointing 2021 season where finished with a record of 3–9 and lost every one of their final seven games by at least 20 points.
 Carey also faced accusations of losing support in the Temple locker room after multiple players including the team's starting quarterback and number one wide receiver entered the transfer portal.